 How to make your visit to the gallery unique

 Today if you want to visit Berlin, it is an absolute necessity to visit the open-air art space which has come to be known as The East Side Gallery.
-In total there are over 100 permanent works of art, spanning a 1km stretch of the former wall – on the east side, of course – each piece being both beautiful and thought provoking.
-With so many different artworks to see, it would be easy to lose hours studying each painting and trying to figure out what they symbolise, and hard to know where to start.
+In total there are over 100 permanent works of art, spanning a 1km stretch of the former wall – on the east side, of course – each piece being both beautiful and thought-provoking.
+With so many different artworks to see, it would be easy to lose hours studying each painting and trying to figure out what they symbolize, and hard to know where to start.
 If you want to stand out from the rest of the people who have visited this attraction, it is to know how each of these works of art links with the city and its history.
 By far the best way to experience this is to have a personal guide to talk you through the most significant works on the wall, which would make the trip a lot more fun and interactive than if you were to go alone.
 A lot of the paintings, while stunning to look at, have a deeper meaning and significance with the city and the people who live there.
-Having that impressive knowledge from a personal guide makes viewing the gallery an even more special and immersive experience.
+Having that impressive knowledge from a personal guide makes viewing the gallery an, even more, special and immersive experience.

 Although the East Side Gallery is a work of art, it is also a piece of modern history.
 The gallery was created by over 100 artists from 21 different countries and each piece is meant to comment on the historical events which took place while The Berlin Wall was still standing.
 A knowledgeable and enthusiastic guide would be able to explain how some of the paintings link with what was happening in Germany at the time, such as the iconic painting of the fraternal kiss between two politicians or an image of an East German car appearing to burst through the wall itself.
 What better way to learn about history, than experiencing it in the flesh.
 A great number of the paintings also have a lot of text in German and other languages accompanying them which, when translated by your guide, would add even further understanding and enjoyment of what you are looking at.